theindexer/JavaImp.vim/README.md

     let g:JavaImpSortPkgSep = 0

+Please note that this setting only applies to non-static imports.
+Static Imports will not have a package separator of any kind.

 Extras
 ------
 After you have generated the JavaImp.txt file by using :JIG, you can use it as